 - As a result of a reciprocal agreement between EACCME and AMA and RCPSC, European registrants may claim the equivalent number of AMA PRA credits.

 CME Credits in Other Countries

 - Please contact your credentialing organization for specific rules on claiming international CME credits.

 Conflicts of Interest

 Dr. Martin Pecaric of Contrail Consulting Services Inc. provides 90% of software development and technical support for ImageSim in-kind.
 Dr. Pecaric does not influence course content or course delivery.
 Dr. Kathy Boutis is married to Dr. Martin Pecaric.
 This relationship is managed by the Hospital for Sick Children and University of Toronto relationship management team.
-All other clinicians involved in course development do have anything to declare.
+No other parties have anything to declare.